2014–15 Coventry City F.C. season

 The 2014–15 season was Coventry City's 95th season in The Football League and their third consecutive season in League One.
 In addition to League One, the Sky Blues also entered the Football League Cup, FA Cup and Football League Trophy competitions.

 On 9 November 2014 Coventry were eliminated from the FA Cup in the 1st Round following a shock 2–1 home defeat to Football Conference North side Worcester City, and the second time they had lost to non-league opposition in 25 years following their defeat away to Sutton United in January 1989.
 This was in the wake of their 1st Round elimination from the Football League Cup in August, having lost 1–2 at home to Football League Championship side Cardiff City.

 Review and events

 Monthly events

-21 August – Coventry City return to the Ricoh Arena following thirteen months playing at Northampton Town's Sixfields Stadium.
+21 August – Coventry City returned to the Ricoh Arena following thirteen months playing at Northampton Town's Sixfields Stadium.

+5 September - Coventry City played their first match back at Ricoh Arena in a 1-0 victory against Gillingham F.C.